 - Banana (ripe): Banana is a good source of potassium and natural sugars for quick energy.
 It adds natural sweetness to create a smooth, thick texture.
 Feel free to use a frozen banana!

 - Unsweetened almond milk: Almond milk is naturally dairy-free, and often provides fortified vitamins and minerals.
-It adds a mild nutty taste to complement the peanut butter.
-Feel free to substitute with unsweetened oat milk, soy milk, or coconut milk.

 - Ground flaxseeds: Flaxseeds help to thicken the smoothie, add fiber, and omega-3 fatty acids (ALA) for heart and brain health.